 I.V.
-Hillis Jr. was friends with legendary test pilot, the late Chuck Yeager.
+Hillis Jr. was friends with the late Chuck Yeager, legendary test pilot.
 They served together in the U.S. Air Force during World War II, then kept up the friendship in later years.
 Hillis called the late Bob Dole “a true patriot” when they and others championed veterans’ efforts.

 “We’ve never had a better recipient than I.V.
-Hillis,” said Andy Womack, of Murfreesboro, Tennessee, a dear friend, former state senator, past Nunley recipient, veterans’ advocate and business owner.
+Hillis,” said close friebd Andy Womack, of Murfreesboro, Tennessee, a former state senator, past Nunley Award recipient, veterans’ advocate and business owner.

 “This is wonderful,” a humble Hillis said after receiving the award from Joe “Trey” Nunley III and accepting it “on behalf of all veterans — those who paid the price.”

-Hillis shared how Kelly Crawford and Harold Dunlap, both from McMinnville, died in World War II.
+Hillis explained how Kelly Crawford and Harold Dunlap, both from McMinnville, died in World War II.
 Crawford’s boat was sunk by a Japanese submarine; a Japanese sniper killed Dunlap.

-Even with his family trying to protect him during the pandemic, Hillis has overcome three bouts of the coronavirus.
+Even with his family’s efforts to protect him during the pandemic, Hillis has overcome three bouts of the coronavirus.
 Oma Lee Fults Hillis, his wife of 69 years, died in March 2020.

-This award celebrates the career of Dr. Joe Nunley, a World War II U.S. Army veteran, an MTSU alumnus, professor, historian and former MTSU director of Alumni Affairs.
+The award celebrates the career of Dr. Joe Nunley, a World War II U.S. Army veteran, MTSU alumnus, professor, historian and former MTSU director of alumni affairs.